-Ambassador James A. Joseph – Ambassador Joseph is Professor of the Practice of Public Policy Studies and executive director of the United States – Southern Africa Center for Leadership and Public Values at Duke University.
+Ambassador James A. Joseph, Consultant – Ambassador Joseph is Professor of the Practice of Public Policy Studies and executive director of the United States – Southern Africa Center for Leadership and Public Values at Duke University.
 Nominated by President Clinton and confirmed by the United States Senate in December 1995, he was the first and only American Ambassador to present his credentials to South African President Nelson Mandela.
 In 1999, President Thabo Mbeki awarded him the Order of Good Hope, the highest honor the Republic of South Africa bestows on a citizen of another country.
 He was former president and CEO of the Council on Foundations, an incorporating director of President George H.W.
 Bush’s Points of Light Foundation and the first board chairman of President William J. Clinton’s Corporation for National Service.

 Ralph Smith, Senior Vice President, Annie E. Casey Foundation – Smith joined the Casey Foundation in 1994 as director of planning and development.
 A former member of the law faculty at the University of Pennsylvania, Smith is a nationally recognized legal scholar and attorney, authoring briefs in landmark cases before the U.S. Supreme Court and the U.S. Court of Appeals for the Sixth Circuit.
 As senior vice president of the Casey Foundation, Smith serves on the boards of the Council on Foundations, the Foundation Center, Wachovia Regional Foundation, the Annenberg Institute for School Reform and Venture Philanthropy Partners.
 He is an active participant in the International Network on Strategic Philanthropy and the Aspen Institute Roundtable on Comprehensive Community Change, and is a member of the Council of the Aspen Institute’s Nonprofit Sector and Philanthropy Program.